West Nile Virus

 Mosquitoes become infected with West Nile virus when they feed on infected birds that carry the virus in their blood.
 Mosquitoes' salivary glands become infected and those infected mosquitoes can then transmit the virus to humans and other animals while biting them to take blood.
 During blood feeding, the mosquito injects the virus into the animal or human, where it multiplies and may cause illness.

 Crows and some other animals are susceptible to infection with West Nile virus.
-However, there is no evidence that a person can get the virus from handling live or dead infected birds or other animals.
+There is no evidence that a person can get the virus from handling live or dead infected birds or other animals.
 However, people should avoid bare-handed contact with any dead animals and use gloves or double plastic bags to pick up the carcass and place it in a container.

 Most people infected with the West Nile virus have no symptoms of illness.

 Approximately 20% of those infected develop a mild illness with fever, headache and body aches, sometimes with skin rash and swollen lymph glands.
-The incubation period after the bite of an infected mosquito is thought to range from 3 to 14 days, and symptoms generally last 3 to 6 days.
+The incubation period after the bite of an infected mosquito is thought to range from 2 to 14 days, and symptoms generally last 3 to 6 days.

-No. Even in areas where mosquitoes carry the virus, very few mosquitoes (much less than 1%) are infected.
+Even in areas where mosquitoes carry the virus, very few mosquitoes (much less than 1%) are infected.
 If a mosquito is infected, less than 1% of people who get bitten and become infected will get severely ill.
 The chances that you will become severely ill from any one mosquito bite are extremely small.

 - Avoid situations where you will be exposed to mosquitoes.